NickWaldock/the-woodshed-api/README.md

 	<tr>
 		<td>Updating a Post Instance</td>
 		<td>/posts/72/edit</td>
-		<td>When authenticated, making a POST request to this endpoint with the post id will update the post instance with the inputted form data</td>
+		<td>When authenticated, making a PUT request to this endpoint with the post id will update the post instance with the inputted form data</td>
 		<td>PASS</td>
 		<td><image src="readme-files/testing/update-post.png"></image></td>
 	</tr>